Languages of Luxembourg

 The linguistic situation in Luxembourg is characterized by the practice and the recognition of three official languages: French, German, and the national language Luxembourgish, established in law in 1984.
 These three languages are also referred to as the three administrative languages, as the constitution does not specify them as being "official".
 As of 2018, 98% of the population was able to speak French at more or less a high level (usually as a second language), 78% spoke German, and 77% Luxembourgish (which is the most common native language).

 Upon the founding of the country, French enjoyed the greatest prestige, and therefore gained preferential use as the official and administrative language.
 German was used in the political field to comment on the laws and the ordinances in order to make them comprehensible to everyone.
 At the primary-school level, teaching was limited to German, while French was taught in secondary education.
 The law of 26 July 1843 reinforced bilingualism by introducing the teaching of French in primary school.

+History of language policy

+German-French bilingualism dates back at least to the 12th century, when the territory of the Duchy of Luxembourg spread over the traditional Germano-Romance language border.
+The population comprised roughly equal numbers of Romance- and Germanic-speakers.
+Later, Burgundian, Spanish, Austrian and French rule favored the use of French.
+Also after 1815, under William I of the Netherlands, French was preferred to counter expansion of Prussia.
+However, after the Belgian Revolution, language policy changed in favor of German while French was maintained.
+Further, by 1839, Luxembourg had lost its Walloon and hence native French-speaking areas, so that nowadays, the dialectal foundation of the country is only Germanophone.